-Geologists do more than just look at rocks and minerals.
-We are happy to answer questions that you may have about the natural environment around you - rocks, minerals, fossils, environmental hazards, water quality, mineral resources... we have expertise in all fields of earth science.
+Geoscientists do more than just look at rocks and minerals.
+We are happy to answer questions that you may have about the natural environment around you - rocks, minerals, fossils, landslides, earthquakes, water quality, fracking, climate... we have expertise in all fields of earth science.

 Help with mineral/rock identification

 A first pass at determining what mineral you have can be done with our mineral ID tables.
 Most minerals collected in western NC will be found in these tables.
-If you think that your mineral cannot be described by these options, send an email with all the details of your inquiry, including images, to Anthony Love at email@example.com for assistance.
-Anthony may be able to answer your question directly, or he may forward it to a faculy member the Geology Department who can answer it.
+If you think that your mineral cannot be described by these options, send an email with all the details of your inquiry, including high-resolution, clear images, to Anthony Love at email@example.com for assistance.
+Anthony may be able to answer your question directly, or he may forward it to a faculy member the Geological and Environmental Sciences Department who can answer it.

 Help with fossil identification

-For fossil identification, send an email with all the details of your inquiry, including images, to Anthony Love at firstname.lastname@example.org for assistance.
-Anthony will forward it to a faculy member the Geology Department who can answer it.
+For fossil identification, send an email with all the details of your inquiry, including high resolution images, to Anthony Love at firstname.lastname@example.org for assistance.
+Anthony will forward it to a faculy member who can answer it.

 You can also visit the F. Kenneth & Marjorie J. McKinney Geology Teaching Museum at Appalachian State University to learn more about geology.
 It's free and open to the public.